BRIEF-Macron And Le Pen Seen Leading 1st Round Of France's Presidential Election-Ipsos-Sopra Steria poll | Law-Order

 2022 Ipsos-Sopra Steria Poll for France Info and Le Parisien-Aujourd'hui en France: * MACRON AND LE PEN SEEN LEADING THE FIRST ROUND OF FRANCE'S PRESIDENTIAL ELECTION AND QUALIFYING FOR RUN-OFF

-* MACRON SEEN WITH 27%, LE PEN 22%, MELENCHON 17%, ZEMMOUR 8.5%, PECRESSE 8% OF VOTE IN FIRST ROUND OF FRANCE'S PRESIDENTIAL ELECTION * MACRON SEEN WINNING FRANCE'S PRESIDENTIAL ELECTION RUN-OFF WITH 54% OF VOTE VS LE PEN
+* MACRON SEEN WITH 26.5%, LE PEN 23%, MELENCHON 16.5%, PECRESSE 8.5%, ZEMMOUR 8.5% OF VOTE IN FIRST ROUND OF FRANCE'S PRESIDENTIAL ELECTION * MACRON SEEN WINNING FRANCE'S PRESIDENTIAL ELECTION RUN-OFF WITH 53% OF VOTE VS LE PEN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)